 Precious Jeffers, Community Outreach Manager at Samaritans, highlights the charity’s work with suicide prevention in light of this year’s World Mental Health Day focus of the same nature

-Samaritans is pleased to be guest posting for SSAT in time for World Mental Health Awareness (MHA) Day on 10 October.
+Samaritans is pleased to be guest posting for SSAT for World Mental Health Awareness (MHA) Day 2019.
 The focus of this year is suicide prevention, so this is an excellent time to share knowledge about who Samaritans are, how we can be contacted, and most importantly, how we can work with schools to improve understanding of emotional health of the whole school community.

 Samaritans is a universal service.
 Every person who is part of the school community is welcome to contact Samaritans for emotional support.
 Samaritans provides a unique space, in confidence, for people to share what’s on their mind, be they a teacher, support staff member, student, parent or carer.
 We provide 24/7 access, with multiple ways for people to contact us.
 Most commonly used is our freephone number, 116 123, but people can also text us: 07725 90 90 90, email us: email@example.com, or see us face-to-face at a local branch.
 To find the nearest to you, visit www.samaritans.org/branches, or write to Freepost RSRB-KKBY-CYJK Chris, PO Box 90 90 Stirling FK8 2SA